The flight is generally the easier means of transport, but depending on how much gear you’ll be traveling with, you may want to consider the ferry.

 As a very quiet island that doesn’t see many visitors, kiteboarding support options are limited.

-Big Blue Unlimited, based on Providenciales, does operate water sports adventures to South Caicos.
+Big Blue Collective, based on Providenciales, does operate water sports adventures to South Caicos.
 Equipment rental, instruction and kite safaris can be specially arranged.

 South Caicos isn’t a great spot for beginners due to the seclusion and lack of resident instructors.
 If you’re starting the water sport, you can’t do better than the perfect conditions of